Lieutenant-governor (Australia): Victoria

 In Victoria, there is a lieutenant-governor and an administrator.
 The Chief Justice of Victoria is ex officio the administrator, unless the chief justice is the lieutenant-governor, in which case, the next most senior judge is the administrator.
 The lieutenant-governor takes on the responsibilities of the governor when that post is vacant or when the governor is out of the State or unable to act.
 The administrator takes on those duties if both the governor and lieutenant-governor are not able to act for the above reasons.

 The lieutenant-governor is appointed by the governor on the advice of the Premier of Victoria.
 Appointment as lieutenant-governor of itself confers no powers or functions.
 If there is no governor or if the governor is unavailable to act for a substantial period, the lieutenant-governor assumes office as administrator and exercises all the powers and functions of a governor.
 If expecting to be unavailable for a short period only, the governor with the consent of the premier, usually commissions the lieutenant-governor to act as deputy governor, performing some or all of the powers and functions of the governor.

-Ken Lay, former Chief Commissioner of Victoria Police and police officer, is the current lieutenant-governor.
+James Angus AO FAA is the current lieutenant-governor.

 Commonwealth

-At the time of 28 March 2014, the Commonwealth deputies of the Governor-General were DameMarie Bashir AD CVO and Alex Chernov AC QC.

-Further deputies are appointed to exercise narrow powers, such as convening executive meetings, opening parliament and swearing in new politicians.
-There is no lieutenant-governor.
+There is no position of Lieutenant Governor-General in Australia.
+But there are a number of people who are empowered to assist the Governor-General in the administration of the Commonwealth.

+The Vice-President of the Executive Council is, as a matter of course, appointed a Deputy to the Governor-General under Section 126 of the Constitution for the purposes of summoning meetings of the Executive Council, presiding at meetings of the Executive Council in the absence of the Governor-General, and appointing a Minister as Deputy to the Governor-General for the purpose of presiding at a meeting of the Executive Council in the absence of the Governor-General and the Vice-President.

+The Chief Justice of the High Court of Australia is appointed as Deputy of the Governor-General to open sessions of the Australian Parliament and administer oaths or affirmations of allegiance to new Senators and Members of Parliament after opening parliament.

-State governors hold a dormant commission to act as Administrator of the Commonwealth should the governor-general die, resign, or be absent overseas or on leave.
-By convention, the longest-serving state governor acts as administrator.
+Each of the State governors normally holds a dormant commission from the Sovereign to act as Administrator of the Commonwealth should the governor-general die, resign, or be absent overseas or on leave.
+By convention, the longest-serving available State Governor acts as Administrator of the Government of the Commonwealth of Australia.
+Governors-General regularly appoint State Governors as Deputies of the Governor-General so that they may have assistance performing some of the administrative functions of their office.

-Presently, the longest-serving state governor is Linda Dessau, who has been Governor of Victoria since 1 July 2015.

-On 1 August 2015, Paul de Jersey held the office as administrator of the Government of the Commonwealth of Australia.